 For example, if you have 300 original Forms 1042-S, they must be filed electronically.
 However, if 200 of those forms contained erroneous information, the corrections may be filed on paper forms because the number of corrected Forms 1042-S is less than the 250-or-more filing requirement.
 If you are filing 250 or more Form 1042-S corrections, they must be filed electronically.

 Caution!
-If you file electronically, do not file the same returns on paper.
-Duplicate filing may cause penalty notices to be generated.
+Whether you file electronically or on paper, do not file duplicates of information returns that you are not amending.
+Duplicate filing may cause penalty assessments.

 Failure to File Electronically

-If you are required to file Form 1042-S electronically but you fail to do so, and you do not have an approved waiver, you may be subject to a penalty of $100 per form unless you show reasonable cause.
+If you are required to file Form 1042-S electronically but you fail to do so, and you do not have an approved waiver, you will be subject to a penalty unless you show reasonable cause.
 The penalty applies separately to original and corrected returns.

 To receive a hardship waiver from the required filing of Forms 1042-S electronically, submit Form 8508 (PDF).
 Waiver requests should be filed at least 45 days before the due date of the returns.
 See Form 8508 for more information.